 Located in Place Guillaume and just steps away from the Grand Ducal Palace, this cafe is an ideal spot for people-watching.
 The expansive terrace allows coffee drinkers to sip in the sun when the weather permits.
 Manager Didier Quaring explains that in Luxembourg, “Many people come for the coffee and stay for the food”.
 This means that the team behind Beim Renert ensures that the food is of the highest quality: “We use fresh, local produce as much as possible”.
 House specialties include their traditional Luxembourgish dish of bouneschlupp (green bean soup with German sausage) and Luxembourgish wäinzoossiss sausage in a creamy mustard sauce.
 Check their Facebook page for their weekly menu.

 With two locations in the city centre, Coffee Fellows is one of the most accessible and popular coffee shops in Luxembourg.
 One of the branches is convinently located near the central train station and offers comfortable seating to make it a highly functional space.
 Bring your laptop and make use of their free wifi while enjoying your morning coffee, or sit near the large bay window and enjoy people-watching.
 Coffee Fellows is well known for its bagels and also serves a range of vegan and vegetarian delights.

-Boasting eclectic vintage décor, the energy inside Kaale Kaffi is always bustling.
-Baristas serve their “art coffee” with homemade cakes and desserts.
-Although the interior is small, most visitors find this to be one of the more appealing and cosy elements to the cafe.
-It’s easy to spend hours marvelling at the wide array of quirky wall art while sipping your coffee or tea and catching up with friends.
+Boasting vintage decor, an array of mismatched furniture, stacks of books and walls covered in framed artworks, comfortable cafe Kaale Kaffi is always lively with energy.
+Baristas serve ‘art coffee’ (latte art) with home-made cakes and desserts, and there are also light food options such as soups and sandwiches.
+Although the interior is small, its homely size makes the cafe both appealing and inviting.
+It’s easy to spend hours marvelling at the wide array of eccentric wall art while sipping a coffee or tea and catching up with friends.